1912 Auckland Rugby League season: Round 5

+After a scuffle between C Clark (North Shore), and Charles Webb (Ponsonby) resulted in referee Matt Hooper sending Clark off.
+Eden upset City with a 10-6 win to register their first win of the year.
+City had taken the lead towards the end of the game and from the kickoff with one minute remaining A Innes "took the ball up the field on his own" to score the winning try which Don Kenealy converted.
+Billy Curran switched from rugby (Marist Old Boys) and debuted for Newton.
+Following the game he was chosen in the New Zealand team to meet Auckland.
+He went on to play 6 matches for New Zealand on their Australia tour and 6 times for Auckland before signing with Wigan.
+He ultimately only played the one club league match in New Zealand.
+During the following week the Auckland Rugby League passed a resolution that no player be selected for representative fixtures unless they had played at least 4 matches in the rugby league code.

 Round 6

-The rugby league code showed that it was still struggling in its infancy to always organise itself properly with City only managing to field 12 players and the Auckland Star noted in its match report that several players “wore wrongly coloured uniforms”, and that the match was 45 minutes late kicking off.
+The rugby league code showed that it was still struggling in its infancy to always organise itself properly with City only managing to field 12 players and the Auckland Star noted in its match report that several players “wore wrongly coloured uniforms”, and that the match was scheduled for 3:15 but kicked off 30 minutes late.
+The field was in a very muddy state and played in heavy rain, and after halftime some of the players did not return to the field.
 Also noticeable was the Newton and Eden result where Newton ran in 12 tries but only managed to convert one of them.
 Goal kicking in general was relatively poor and was shared amongst the teams with it not uncommon to see 3 or 4 players used.